 Extra Speakers

 You can wire two extra channels of output to the Beatbox.
 A small shrink wrapped circuit board is connected via a 4 pin connector to the Beatbox harness.
 This 4 pin connector is output for additional channels.
-It is tuned for Arc Audio 602 coaxial speakers.
+It is tuned for Arc Audio 602 coaxial speakers (available as a kit here, which includes a harness).
 Using anything different may result in amplifier damage or bad audio quality.
-RoamRig is working on harness and speaker sets for these.
 Some people install speakers in the rear doors, and many have portable exterior speakers that they can use around a campfire when socializing with friends.
 The extra speaker channels are VERY flexible.

 If you want multiple options for the auxiliary speakers (E.G. one set in the rear doors and one set outside), you can have any one pair connected at a time, and will need some way to switch between them manually with a set of relays or with a set of manual connectors/plugs like Deutsch connectors.